raspberrypilearning/python-wild-wiggle-the-snake/en/step_3.md

 You’re about to make your snake move across the screen.

-We’ll use a variable called `x` to keep track of where the snake's head is.
+Use a variable called `x` to keep track of where the snake's head is.
 Each time `draw()` runs, we’ll add a little to `x` to move everything to the right.

 The `draw()` function runs many times per second.
 That’s why we draw the background each time — it clears the screen so the snake doesn’t leave a trail.